DavidUf11/Backstage/README.md

 ## APIs and frameworks
-- Sendgrid for our email functionality
+- Sendgrid for signup email functionality
-- TailwindCSS and PostCSS for the front end components and design
+- TailwindCSS and PostCSS for the front-end component design
 - Cloudinary to upload and manage user images
-- To keep track of login information, we used JWT-based token authentication, bcrypt for password hashing, and Passport for user authentication
+- JWT-based token authentication, bcrypt, and Passport for user authentication and password hashing

 ## To deploy